Soneso/as-soroban-sdk/README.md

 0x_NNNN_NNNN_NNNN_NNNf  - reserved
 ```

-The AS SDK can convert this values back and forth.
+The AssemblyScript Soroban SDK can convert this values back and forth.
 For example converting primitives like i32:

 ```typescript
 import * as val from "as-soroban-sdk/lib/value";